Tommertom/svelte-ionic-npm/README.md

 Use these files as reference to see how to do the final steps integrating Ionic in your svelte project.

+## Show me Ionic!
+ A showcase app for all Ionic UI elements, Supercharged by SvelteKit can be found at https://ionicsvelte.firebaseapp.com.

+And the code repo at https://github.com/Tommertom/svelte-ionic-app

 ## How to contribute?
 Would you like to contribute to this project?
 Great!